Bar owners in Derry seek government clarity

 The ‘rush’ is now on to ready the bar for customers and bar owners like Mr McGuinness are looking to the government and local authorities for guidance.

-Paedar O’Donnell’s will be freshly painted and the floors varnished ahead of the grand reopening.
+Paedar O’Donnell’s has been cleared of tables and chairs to allow for the walls to be freshly painted and floors varnished ahead of the grand reopening.

 Mr McGuinness hopes that the government advice is relaxed to allow bars to serve indoors.